Kotlin/kotlin-by-example/examples/05_stdlib/07_firstlast.md

 </div>

-1. Define collection of different words.
+1. Defining a collection of words.
 2. Define an empty collection.
-3. Pick the first element from empty collection.
-It supposed to be `null`
+3. Picking the first element from empty collection.
+It supposed to be `null`.
-4. Pick the last element from empty collection.
+4. Picking the last element from empty collection.
 It supposed to be `null` as well.
-5. Pick the first word starting with 'f'
+5. Picking the first word starting with 'f'.
-6. Pick the first word starting with 'z'
+6. Picking the first word starting with 'z'.
-7. Pick the last word ending with 'f'
+7. Picking the last word ending with 'f'.
-8. Pick the last word ending with 'z'
+8. Picking the last word ending with 'z'.